 Mammalian cells secrete proteins mainly through the conventional ER–Golgi secretory pathway.
 However, some cytoplasmic proteins are released in an unconventional manner independent of ER and Golgi.
 Autophagy, a cellular process characterized by de novo formation of double membrane structures for intracellular material degradation, contributes to one aspect of unconventional secretion, such as the secretion of IL-1beta.
 However, the molecular mechanism of autophagy-mediated protein secretion is unclear.
-Using IL-1beta as a marker, I plan to establish a cell-free system to uncover the mechanisms autophagy-related unconventional secretion.
+Using IL-1beta as a marker, I plan to establish a cell-free system to uncover the mechanism of autophagy-related unconventional secretion.

 Return to top